sarl/sarl/sarl-officialdoc/src/main/documentation/tutorials/SreExtension.md

 ## Creating an extension step-by-step

-This section explains how to create step-by-step an extension to Janus.
+This section explains how to create an extension to Janus step-by-step.
-In order to create an Janus extension, the following steps could be followed.
+In order to create this extension, the following steps should be followed.

 ### Select the modules from Janus

-For creating a Janus extension, even more complex than the one explained in this tutorial, you should study and understood the implementation of Janus in order to select the best module to override for your purpose.
+For creating a Janus extension, even more complex than the one explained in this tutorial, you should study and understand the implementation of Janus in order to select the best module or service to override for your purpose.

-For matter of simplicity in this tutorial, the logging service of Janus is chosen for illustrating the extension.
+For matter of simplicity in this tutorial, the logging service of Janus is chosen for illustrating the extension creation.
 The type that is defined in Janus for representing the logging service is [:loggingtype:].